JulianDouma/spin-template-symfony/README.md

-# Official Symfony Template by Spin
+# Unofficial Symfony Template for Spin

-This is the official Spin template for Symfony that helps you get up and running with:
+This is an unofficial Spin template for Symfony that helps you get up and running with:

 - Symfony 7 LTS
 - Your choice of PHP runtime: FrankenPHP (default), fpm-nginx, or fpm-apache